A recent article posted on the BBC News website stated:

 Click here to read the full article.

-Oriam offers a wide range of strength based activity through our group exercise timetable.
-Click here to view our timetable and for more information about the classes.
+Oriam offers a wide range of strength based activity through our group exercise timetable and Personal Training.
+Click here to view our class timetable and for more information about the classes.